Supporting Evidence 2

 "The reason that it [Europa] is of such great interest is the fact that, for sure, it has water.
 Because high resolution photographs showed that the surface indicated tidal cracking of ice in such a fashion that it proves pressure ridges similar to what we see in the Arctic ocean on Earth.
 You can only have that with an ocean of water underneath.
 You have water, you have a high possibility for the presence of life.
 So that's why Europa is such a direct hit in terms of the astrobiology interest."
 (2)

-Until scientists explore this moon thoroughly, we can only speculate on the possibilities.
-And hope at the same time we do not contaminate Europa with our own bacteria to spoil the results.
+Until scientists have thoroughly explored this moon, we can only speculate about the possibilities.
+And hope at the same time that we do not contaminate Europa with our own bacteria and spoil the results.

-Or would scientists be better off finding more advanced alien life we can observe with our eyes to avoid this contamination possibility?
+Or would scientists be better off looking for more advanced alien life that we can observe with our eyes to avoid this contamination possibility?

 Life ought to be sufficiently complex enough to discern the difference between Earthly and alien

-This contamination issue discussed above does raise an important point.
-What if our technology cannot physically determine whether a bacteria is Earthly or not?
-If the panspermia theory for the origin of life on Earth ends up being true, maybe an alien DNA-like molecule that started life on Earth is no different from our own DNA.
-The potential is there for all DNA molecules frozen in an icy comet to have the same nucleotide structure.
-In which case, can we be sure we have found the ETs?
+This contamination issue discussed above raises an important point.
+What if our technology cannot physically determine whether a bacterium is earthly or not?
+If the panspermia theory of the origin of life on Earth ends up being true, perhaps an alien DNA-like molecule that started life on Earth is no different from our own DNA.
+The potential is there for all the DNA molecules frozen in an icy comet to have the same nucleotide structure.
+In which case, can we be sure that we have found the ETs?

-The only way to be certain is if life on another world develops to a sufficient level of complexity that will allow our own eyes to observe without the use of instruments.
-While scientists may say an alien bacteria is all the evidence they need, the reality to prove it is alien could be much harder than they think.
-The risk of Earthly contamination of distant worlds by man-made probes would only make the task harder and leave behind more questions than answers.
-But if the alien life is already highly evolved and visible to the naked eye, it makes it impossible to claim contamination so soon after the discovery.
-Scientists would have to conclude ETs do exist.
-Isn't it time scientists start solving the problem of interstellar travel to get the conclusive proof?
+The only way to be sure is if life on another world evolves to a level of complexity that our own eyes can observe without the use of instruments.
+While scientists may say that an alien bacterium is all the proof they need, the reality to proving it is alien may be much harder than they think.
+The risk of terrestrial contamination of distant worlds by man-made probes would only complicate the task, leaving more questions than answers.
+But if the alien life is already highly developed and visible to the naked eye, it makes it impossible to claim contamination so soon after the discovery.
+Scientists would have to conclude that ETs do exist.
+Isn't it time for scientists to start solving the problem of interstellar travel to get the conclusive proof?